rbrutherford3/rbrutherford3/README.md

-# ABOUT ME
+# About Me

 I am a coding enthusiast who wrote their first program when in elementary school using Q-Basic.
 Since then, I have graduated from Vanderbilt University School of Engineering with an electrical engineering degree.
 After working in the train control industry, I have found myself most enjoying the projects that I received that in anyway involved computer science.
-As a result of this interest, my current goal is to enmesh myself in as many programming opportunities as I can, and make good use of all the resources at my disposal to do so.
+As a result of this interest, my current goal is to enmesh myself in as many programming opportunities as I can, and make use of all the resources at my disposal to do so.

-# RESUME
+# Skills

-## SKILLS

 **Software Design**